Tour Duration: 4 Days / 3 Nights

 - You visit a wild forest in Bangladesh, not a national park.
 Everything you see in Bangladesh part of Sundarbans is wild.

-- You spend full 3-day inside the forest while doing the Sundarbans tour with us in Bangladesh.
-You can spend just 1 day inside the forest while doing Sundarbans tour from India.
+- You spend full three days inside the forest while doing the Sundarbans tour with us in Bangladesh.
+You can spend just 1 day inside the forest while doing a Sundarbans tour from India.

-- On a Sundarbans tour in India, you stay at a hut on a village outside the forest.
-In Bangladesh, you stay on our comfortable houseboat with western style toilet deep inside the forest anchoring in different places each day.
+- On a Sundarbans tour in India, you stay at a hut in a village outside the forest.
+In Bangladesh, you stay on our comfortable houseboat with a western-style toilet deep inside the forest anchoring in different places each day.
 There will be armed forest guards on board for security.

 - Sundarbans tour in Bangladesh with us offers more activities, e.g. walking deep inside the forest, spending time on a beautiful sandy beach at Bay of Bengal inside the forest while you hardly see any people, watching wildlife from an observation-tower in a dense raw forest, explore creeks and canals with noiseless row-boat to increase your chance to spot wildlife, visit wildlife sanctuaries, etc.